mkcn/fastHistory/fastHistory/tldr/tldr/pages/common/pio-account.md

 # pio account
-> Manage your PlatformIO account in the command line.
+> Manage your PlatformIO account in the command-line.
 > More information: <https://docs.platformio.org/en/latest/core/userguide/account/>.

 - Register a new PlatformIO account